 Myth: There are too many wild horses and burros on public lands, and their numbers must be reduced.

-Fact: During the 1800’s, it is estimated that there were more than 2 million wild horses and burros roaming the West.
+Fact: During the 1800s, it is estimated that there were more than 2 million wild horses and burros roaming the West.
 These animals, along with countless wildlife species ranging from bison to wolves to prairie dogs, were the victims of ghastly extermination efforts, primarily to make way for private domestic livestock grazing.
 Today, there are approximately 70,000 wild horses and burros remaining on millions of acres of our western public lands.
 Tragically, the interests of these “living symbols of the historic and pioneer spirit of the West” are being forfeited for those of the livestock industry and other commercial operations.

 Many wild horse and burro herds are being managed at such dangerously low numbers that their long-term health and genetic viability are seriously imperiled.
 In 1999, the federal government sponsored a wild horse and burro population viability forum in which several leading scientific experts, including Drs.
 Gus Cothran, Francis Singer, and John Gross, participated.
 One of the main issues discussed was that smaller, isolated populations of fewer than 200 animals are particularly vulnerable to the loss of genetic diversity when the number of animals participating in breeding falls below a minimum level.
 This scenario sets the stage for a host of biological problems associated with inbreeding, including reduced reproduction and foal survival, reduced adult fitness, and physical deformities.
-Unfortunately, the federal agencies charged with the protection, viability, and sustainability of our nation’s herds, the Bureau of Land Management and the US Forest Service, maintain shockingly low appropriate management levels (AMLs)—the number of wild horses or burros in a herd management area that the BLM deems the land can support in balance with other multiple uses.
+Unfortunately, the federal agencies charged with the protection, viability, and sustainability of our nation’s herds, the Bureau of Land Management and the US Forest Service, maintain shockingly low appropriate management levels (AMLs)—the number of wild horses or burros within a “herd management area” that the BLM deems the land can support in balance with other multiple uses.
 In many cases, AMLs are set far below the genetic viability threshold, and overall, the BLM’s AMLs would reduce wild horse and burro numbers to under 30,000 across 55 million acres.

 Myth: Wild horses and burros must be rounded up to save them from dying of starvation or thirst.